juhoinkinen/Annif-wiki/Backend:-MLLM.md

 ## Hyperparameter optimization

 You can automate the search for the parameters using the `hyperopt` command.
 This requires that you have first trained the MLLM project on some training documents to initialize the data structures.
-You will also need a separate validation set of indexed documents (pypically hundreds or thousands) that will be used to measure how good results a particular combination of parameter values will give.
+You will also need a separate validation set of indexed documents (typically hundreds or thousands) that will be used to measure how good results a particular combination of parameter values will give.
 The validation set should not include any of the documents in the training set.
-Here is an example how to try 100 different hyperparameter combinations, running 4 jobs in parallel on multiple CPU cores:
+Here is an example on how to try 100 different hyperparameter combinations, running 4 jobs in parallel on multiple CPU cores:

     annif hyperopt yso-mllm-en --trials 100 --jobs 4 /path/to/validation-set/